tiffcklai/stock-analysis/README.md

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

     '1a) Create a ticker Index
+        Dim tickerindex As Integer
         tickerindex = 0

     '1b) Create three output arrays

         Dim tickerVolumes(12) As Long

         Dim tickerStartingPrice(12) As Single

         Dim tickerEndingPrice(12) As Single

     ''2a) Create a for loop to initialize the tickerVolumes to zero.

         For i = 0 To 11